agraef/midizap/README.md

 ## MIDI Translations

 Most of the notation for MIDI messages on the left-hand side of a translation rule also carry over to the output side.
-The only real difference is that the increment suffixes `+-=<>` aren't permitted here, as they are only used to determine the input mode (key or data) of the entire translation.
-The `~` suffix *is* allowed, however, to indicate output in incremental bit-sign format in data translations, see below.
+The only real difference is that the increment flags `+-=<>` aren't permitted here, as they are only used to determine the input mode (key or data) of the entire translation.
+The `~` flag *is* allowed, however, to indicate output in bit-sign encoder format in data translations, see below.
 Step sizes are permitted as well on the output side, in *both* key and data translations.
 Their meaning depends on the kind of translation, however.
 In key translations, they denote the (nonzero) value to be used for the "on" state in the press sequence; in data translations, they indicate the amount of change for each unit input change (which has the effect of *upscaling* the value change).

 The output sequence can involve as many MIDI messages as you want, and these can be combined freely with keyboard and mouse events in any order.
-However, as already discussed in Section *MIDI Output* above, you need to invoke the midizap program with the `-o` option to make MIDI output work.
+However, as already discussed in Section *MIDI Output* above, you also need to invoke the midizap program with the `-o` option to make MIDI output work.
 Otherwise, MIDI messages in the output translations will just be silently ignored.

 There is one special MIDI token `CH` which can only be used on the output side.
 It is always followed by a MIDI channel number in the range 1..16.
 This token doesn't actually generate any MIDI message, but merely sets the default MIDI channel for subsequent MIDI messages in the same output sequence, which is convenient if multiple messages are output to the same MIDI channel.
 For instance, the sequence `C5-2 E5-2 G5-2`, which outputs a C major chord on MIDI channel 2, can also be abbreviated as `CH2 C5 E5 G5`.

 For key mode inputs, the corresponding "on" or "off" event is generated for all MIDI messages in the output sequence, where the "on" value defaults to the maximum value (127 for controller values, 8191 for pitch bends).
-Thus, e.g., the following rule outputs a `CC80` message with controller value 127 each time middle C (`C5`) is pressed (and another `CC80` message with value 0 when the note is released again):
+Thus, e.g., the following rule outputs a `CC64` message with controller value 127 each time `C3` is pressed (and another `CC64` message with value 0 when the note is released again):

 ~~~
-C5 CC80
+C3 CC64 # hold pedal on/off
 ~~~

 The value for the "on" state can also be denoted explicitly with a step size:

 ~~~
-C5 CC80[64]
+C3 CC64[64] # hold pedal on/off
 ~~~

 For pitch bends, the step size can also be negative.
 For instance, the following rules assign two keys to bend down and up by the maximum amount possible: